KomodoPlatform/Documentation/docs/basic-docs/antara/antara-setup/antara-customizations.md

 The maximum amount of coins created via this method across all transactions per block is capped at `(1000000 * <percentage>)`.

 ::: tip
 Vout 1 of each coinbase transaction must be the correct amount sent to the corresponding pubkey.
 This only affects a miner trying to use a stratum.
-Team member, [Blackjok3r](https://github.com/blackjok3rtt/), developed a coinbase-override method for this purpose.
-Please see [this repo](https://github.com/blackjok3rtt/knomp#disable-coinbase-mode) for details.
+Team member, Blackjok3r, developed a coinbase-override method for this purpose.
+Please reach out to our team on [discord](https://komodoplatform.com/discord) for details.
 :::

 #### ac_perc with ac_founders